+For SI: 1 cfm = 0.4719 L/s; 1 foot = 305 mm.

+NA = Not Allowed

-C403.2.Duct and plenum insulation and sealing.
+C403.2.9 Duct and plenum insulation and sealing.

-C403.2..1 Ducts, shafts and plenums conveying outside air from the exterior of the building to the mechanical system shall meet all air leakage and building envelope insulation requirements of Section C402, plus building envelope vapor control requirements from the International Building Code, extending continuously from the building exterior to an automatic shutoff damper or heating or cooling equipment.
-For the purposes of building envelope insulation requirements, duct surfaces shall meet the requirements for metal framed walls per Table C402.1..
-Duct surfaces included as part of the building envelope shall not be used in the calculation of maximum glazing area as described in Section 402..1.
+C403.2.9.1 Ducts, shafts and plenums conveying outdoor air from the exterior of the building to the mechanical system shall meet all air leakage and building envelope insulation requirements of Section C402, plus building envelope vapor control requirements from the International Building Code, extending continuously from the building exterior to an automatic shutoff damper or heating or cooling equipment.
+For the purposes of building envelope insulation requirements, duct surfaces shall meet the requirements for metal framed walls per Table C402.1.4.
+Duct surfaces included as part of the building envelope shall not be used in the calculation of maximum glazing area as described in Section 402.4.1.

 Exceptions: